Because RMRK NFTs are currently logged alongside blocks, but do not change state of the chain, they are not easy to fetch.

 Thus, there are several ways to get up to date with RMRK state.

-While it's very useful to have a locally running Kusama node at all times for various development experiments, this process is not recommended unless you have a lot of time.
+While it's very useful to have a locally running Kusama node at all times for various development experiments, this process is not recommended unless you have a lot of time and disk space.

 The full process is: